 Visit the impressive and ancient Baclayon Church, declared a National Cultural Treasure by the National Museum of the Philippines.
-Built from coral stones, this cross shaped church has three impressive altars, a quadrangular watchtower and a Baroque and Neoclassical pulpit.
+Built from coral stones, this cross-shaped church has three impressive altars, a quadrangular watchtower, and a Baroque and Neoclassical pulpit.

-Meet the world’s smallest primate, the Tarsier at a local sanctuary before joining a cruise boat on the Loboc River, where you will enjoy sumptuous typical Filipino dishes cooked the Boholanos way.
+Meet the world’s smallest primate, the Tarsier, at a local sanctuary before joining a cruise boat on the Loboc River, where you will enjoy sumptuous typical Filipino dishes cooked the Boholanos way.

 - All entrance fees

-- Buffet Lunch onboard floating restaurant w/Serenade
+- Buffet lunch onboard a floating restaurant with Serenade

 - Private air-conditioned transfers

-- Other fees not stated
+- Other fees are not stated

 - Personal expenditure